elliapp/elliapp.github.io/README.md

-# elliapp.github.io
+# elli is peace-of-mind

-Peace of mind for the caregivers of those living with dementia .
+A remote-care app for those living with dementia.

+This is the company's landing page, created from scratch in HTML + CSS and hosted on Github pages.